Companies

 To whom it may concern really reads this way: I have no idea who I’m writing to.
 Hope this ends up in front of the right person!

-It can just come off as lazy, and especially if you’re writing a cover letter, you need to show your potential employer that you’ve at least attempted to address the letter correctly.
+It can just come off as impersonal and lazy, and especially if you’re writing a cover letter, you need to show your potential employer that you’ve at least attempted to address the letter correctly.

 Career coach Alejandra Hernandez says this about the greeting: “I think it is unoriginal, old-fashioned, and, to sum it up in one word: ‘meh.’
 Do a little extra work and search for the hiring manager's name.
 Sometimes it's on the posting, but if not, check the company website.
 It's a nice touch to address someone by name, and please make sure to spell their name correctly.
 If it's a very large company, go with ‘Dear Hiring Manager’ instead.”